marbotte/sr_cce/extraction/viewExtraction.md

 student 26 (S26) represents the “thoughtful” attitude toward knowledge, he was very heedful but silent throughout the whole process.

-**Analysis**: $$More precise in previous papers$$ a fine-grained analysis allowed us to identify some markers to make visible if and how students enriched and refined their epistemological knowledge (Tasquier et al., 2015).
-The markers concern: i) the use of the vocabulary, i.e. the number and quality of epistemological words used by the students in writing and talking about physical phenomena and their modelling; ii) the patterns of argumentation used by students in talking about the Model-Experiment-Reality relationship. $$Specific to this study$$ Very descriptive analysis of the interviews. $$There is no clear theoretical framework for the qualitative analysis, nor a very precise description of the method$$ 1. we took into account the temporal map of the single student in order to identify for each of them a specific pattern of interaction between the students and the interviewer; 2) we identified the main message expressed by the student about his personal
+**Analysis**: ((More precise in previous papers)) a fine-grained analysis allowed us to identify some markers to make visible if and how students enriched and refined their epistemological knowledge (Tasquier et al., 2015).
+The markers concern: i) the use of the vocabulary, i.e. the number and quality of epistemological words used by the students in writing and talking about physical phenomena and their modelling; ii) the patterns of argumentation used by students in talking about the Model-Experiment-Reality relationship. ((Specific to this study)) Very descriptive analysis of the interviews. ((There is no clear theoretical framework for the qualitative analysis, nor a very precise description of the method)) 1. we took into account the temporal map of the single student in order to identify for each of them a specific pattern of interaction between the students and the interviewer; 2) we identified the main message expressed by the student about his personal